401(k) Plan Fix-It Guide - The plan failed the 401(k) ADP and ACP nondiscrimination tests.

 Voluntary Correction Program:

 If G determined the mistake wasn't correctible under SCP, or if it elected to correct the mistake under VCP, correction would be the same as under SCP.
-G would need to file a VCP submission.
-Based on the number of participants in our example, 21, G would pay a fee of $1,000.
-When making its VCP submission, G must include Forms 8950 and 8951 and consider using the model documents in Revenue Procedure 2013-12 Appendix C.
+If the plan is not under audit, Employer G makes a VCP submission.
+When making the submission, D must include Forms 8950 and 8951 and consider using the model documents set forth in the Form 14568 series.
+Based on the number of participants in our example, 21, G would pay a user fee of $750 for a 2017 submission.

 Audit Closing Agreement Program: